Kalmyk Oirat: Vowel reduction and phonotactics

 Word-initial syllable structure is (C)V(C), meaning that in native words no word-initial clusters can occur.
 For non-initial syllables, however, a syllable-initial cluster of up to four consonants is allowed, meaning the maximal syllable is CCCCVC.
 In some consonant clusters such as /tl tn dn dl/ a sonorant becomes syllabic.
 These clusters are also nasally released.

-The reduced vowel /ə/ is regurarly preserved and can be a syllable nucleus in the following cases:
+The reduced vowel /ə/ is regularly preserved and can be a syllable nucleus in the following cases: